cheater/articles/haskell-curses.md

 The same program is developed for *HSCurses*, *NCurses* and *Vty*.
 In-depth explanations are in the *HSCurses* part, the *NCurses* and *Vty* parts just compare the differences.
 Currently, *NCurses* looks like the best choice; closely followed by *Vty*.
 The *HSCurses* library did not perform well enough to suggest its use.

+The description of every library has a section called "Caveat emptor" which describes the problems encountered with it.

 ## Available libraries
 There are three notable packages for Haskell: